dpastorgalan/personal_web/content/fieldwork/2013-2014Ireland/index.md

   postcode: ''
   country: Ireland

-summary: Fieldwork in Ireland to study the Greated Cantabrian Orocline
+summary: Fieldwork in Ireland to study the Greater Cantabrian Orocline
-abstract: One of the projects I developed as a postdoc in Utrecht was about the curvature and kinematics of the Greated Cantrabrian Orocline.
+abstract: One of the projects I developed as a postdoc in Utrecht was about the curvature and kinematics of the Greater Cantrabrian Orocline.
 Here are some pics about these fieldtrips.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.